These Cookies and Cream Cupcakes are full of surprises! From the cookie in the bottom to the cream filling, they are over the top delicious!

 And that’s when people start judging me.

 I know they are.
-I can totally feel their judgment glares boring holes in the back of my seat while my son slooooowly makes his way out of the car.
+I can feel their judgment glares boring holes in the back of my seat while my son slooooowly makes his way out of the car.

-I’m seriously researching other drop-off methods.
+I’m begun researching other drop-off methods.

 Could I buy a small plane and drop him with a parachute right in front of the school door?